The Campbell Playhouse (TV series)

-The Campbell Playhouse (also known as Campbell Soundstage, TV Soundstage, and Campbell Summer Soundstage, (summer hiatus only, see below)) was an American anthology series and television drama that originally aired on NBC from June 6, 1952 to May 28, 1954.
+The Campbell Playhouse (also known as Campbell Soundstage, TV Soundstage, and Campbell Summer Soundstage [summer hiatus only, see below]) is an American drama anthology television series that originally aired on NBC from June 6, 1952, to May 28, 1954.

 The series was sponsored by the Campbell Soup Company.

-History

 Radio series

-The television series was based on the 1938–40 radio series of the same name.
+The television series was based on the 1938–1940 radio series of the same name.
 The radio version was originally aired on CBS as The Mercury Theatre on the Air beginning July 11, 1938.
 The series made its last broadcast under that title on December 4, 1938.
 After that, the Campbell Soup Company sponsored the radio drama and renamed it The Campbell Playhouse.
 The Campbell Playhouse made its radio debut on December 9, 1938.

 Orson Welles served as the host of the program.

 The series offered 60-minute adaptations of famous novels and plays and, on certain occasions, adaptations of popular motion pictures of the time.

 The radio program ended on March 31, 1940.

 Television series

-The Campbell's Soup Corporation decided to renew the radio series but this time on television.
-On June 6, 1952, The Campbell Playhouse aired on NBC.

-The series originally aired as a one time summer replacement for the NBC sitcom The Aldrich Family.
-The next year on July 10, 1953, the series came back for its second season as a permanent summer replacement series, (The Aldrich Family went off the air on May 28, 1953), and also premiered on the fall lineup.
-The series also aired under the new name Campbell Soundstage.

-The series ended its run on May 28, 1954.
+Campbell Playhouse

+The television version of Campbell Playhouse premiered on NBC on June 6, 1952, on Fridays from 9:30 to 10 p.m.
+Eastern Time as the summer replacement for The Aldrich Family.Filmed episodes included: